If you’re only using LinkedIn as an online resume, you’re missing out!

 8 | Treat Your News Feed Like Facebook or Twitter

 Similar to the point above, LinkedIn is not designed for social networking like Facebook or Twitter.
-You shouldn’t be sharing political or social opinions, videos of drunk (or stupid) people, or too personal of information.
-LinkedIn attracts a more business professional audience.
+You shouldn’t be sharing political or social opinions, videos of drunk (or plain stupid) people, or too personal of information (like break-up rants).
+LinkedIn attracts a more business professional audience that wants to grow professionally.

 Keep your news feed clean of posts that are more suited for Facebook or Twitter.